-OCDD's Clinical Services division including the Resource Center clinicians provide training and other educational resources to individuals who experience I/DD and their families, clinicians across disciplines and I/DD providers.
-The following activities occurred in fourth quarter of FY 22-23 (April 1, 2023 - June 30, 2023):
+OCDD's Clinical Services Division including the Resource Center clinicians provides training and other educational resources to individuals who experience I/DD and their families, clinicians across disciplines and I/DD providers.
+The following activities occurred in first quarter of FY

+23-24 (July 1, 2023 - September 30, 2023):
-- 131 training events with clinicians/providers - University level training for undergraduate and graduate level students at 4 Louisiana University programs, which are: - Southeastern Louisiana University

-- o LSU Health Sciences Center - o LSU Eunice - o Louisiana College - OCDD's nursing staff continue to partner with LSU Medical School for Operation House Call which is focused on training medical residents to better support individuals who experience I/DD. - OCDD's Clinical Division is currently working with colleagues in Missouri and the National State Directors of Developmental Disability Services to build brief training modules and videos for use nationally in clinician training. - OCDD's Clinical Division along with other OCDD leadership staff continued quarterly meetings with the MCO behavioral health medical directors to enhance collaboration, education and training. - OCDD's Clinical Division continued providing formal CE offerings during the last quarter. - OCDD worked collaboratively as part of a grant the Arc of Louisiana secured focusing on dual diagnosis.
-Initial project focused on developing a Clinician Guide to Accessible BH services for Individuals with I/DD.
+- 111 training events with clinicians/providers - University level training for undergraduate and graduate level students at 4 Louisiana university programs, which are: - Southeastern Louisiana University - o LSU Health Sciences Center - LSU Eunice - Louisiana College - OCDD's nursing staff continue to partner with LSU Medical School for Operation House Call which is focused on training medical residents to better support individuals who experience I/DD. - OCDD's Clinical Division is currently working with colleagues in Missouri and the National State Directors of Developmental Disability Services to build brief training modules and videos for use nationally in clinician training.
+The first set of trainings are currently in post-production. - OCDD's Clinical Division along with other OCDD leadership staff continued quarterly meetings with the MCO behavioral health medical directors to enhance collaboration, education, and training. - OCDD's Clinical Division continued providing formal CE offerings during the last quarter. - OCDD worked collaboratively as part of a grant the Arc of Louisiana secured focusing on dual diagnosis.
+The initial project focused on developing a clinician guide to accessible behavioral health services for individuals with I/DD.
 A second guide for individuals and families to navigate across multiple systems has also been developed.
 These guides have been completed and are available on the Arc of Louisiana site at Guides The Arc of Louisiana (thearcla.org).
-The collaborative project also includes membership from OBH, community clinicians, and CSoC. - OCDD's Clinical Division continues to complete evaluations and consultations as part of the new statewide risk management system.
-OCDD's Clinical Division assigned clinical liaisons to each of the MCOs to assist in the early identification of critical situations to initiate needed behavioral health, medical, allied health, and DD services and supports. - OCDD's Clinical Division is working with the Department of Psychiatry at Ochsner-LSU Health in Shreveport and provided didactic training to both psychiatric residents and doctoral-level psychology interns.
-Future plans include clinical consultation from Resource Center clinicians with the adult and child outpatient psychiatric clinics associated with Ochsner-LSU Health in Shreveport and continued didactic training for Psychiatry Grand Rounds and Psychology Doctoral Interns.
+The collaborative project also includes membership from OBH, community clinicians, and CSoC. - OCDD's Clinical Division continues to complete evaluations and consultations as part of the new statewide risk management system. - OCDD's Clinical Division assigned clinical liaisons to each of the MCOs to assist in the early identification of critical situations to initiate needed behavioral health, medical, allied health, and DD services and supports.

+• OCDD's Clinical Division is working with the Department of Psychiatry at Ochsner-LSU Health in Shreveport and provided didactic training to both psychiatric residents and doctoral-level psychology interns.
+Future plans include clinical consultation from Resource Center clinicians with the adult and child outpatient psychiatric clinics associated with Ochsner-LSU Health in Shreveport and continued didactic training for psychiatry grand rounds and psychology doctoral interns.